Key Stage 2-4

 Pioneering a bold and visionary approach to immersive learning, True Education Partnerships (TEP) has been delivering transformational education experiences since 2011.

-We understand that the current obstacles for foreign travel have provided students with limited access to unique learning opportunities.
+We understand that the current obstacles to foreign travel have provided students with limited access to unique learning opportunities.
 As the future of education shifts to online learning, we have developed a pathway for online and immersive learning.

 The China Online Immersion programme includes live sessions to explore China and interact with students, resources, webinars and lesson plans – all tailored to develop global citizenship in your school.